donaldkimtai/donaldkimtai/README.md

 ## About

-Cloud-native and security-focused software engineer building **secure, scalable, and production-grade systems** across AI, infrastructure, and automation.
+Software Engineer focused on building **secure, scalable, and production-grade digital systems** across AI, mobile, and web platforms.

-I design systems that solve real operational problems using modern engineering practices.
+I specialize in turning ideas into **real deployed products** with clean architecture and modern engineering practices.

 ---